PhoenixTales/wiki.gothicarchive.org/items.md

 ## Leather Armor
 - the only armor separate from body mesh (rendered on top of it) in the entire game
 - only present in alpha 0.56

+## Legendary short sword of burning
+- description: `This is a fucking good sword for killing all fucking creatures who trying to fuck with you!`
+- unused sword in script `TestModelle_Roman.d` (`ItMw1hSwordBurning`)

+## Legendary heavy sword of burning
+- description: `Nothing restists the burning touch of this legendary shword that was already believed to be lost forever`
+- unused sword in script `TestModelle_Roman.d` (`ItMw1hSwordBurning`)

+## Legendary War Bow of Burning
+- description: `Carved in the ancient times before the creation of mankind, this bow is the mightiest ranged weapon ever`
+- unused bow in script `TestModelle_Roman.d` (`ItRwWarBowBurning`)
+- in the script, causes both fire damage and `fly` damage (pushback)

+## Ledengary mithril robe
+- unused robe in script `TestModelle_Roman.d` (`ItArRobeMithril`)
+- no description, uses visual model of Necromancer's robe

 ## Light sources
 - in alpha 0.64b there are multiple portable light sources: